Pfaffian structure of basin walls for coalescing particles: Introduction

 \subsubsection{Brownian motion}

-Specializing to Brownian motion under the maximal entrance law, the meeting probabilities~$A_{kl}$ become complementary error functions of the endpoint separations.
-Differentiating the Pfaffian empty-interval formula and taking the zero-length limit yields the Tribe--Zaboronski Pfaffian point process (\Cref{sec:pfaffian}), connecting the discrete combinatorial formula to the continuous theory of~\cite{TZ2011}.
+For coalescing Brownian motions, the crossing-or-meeting probabilities~$A_{kl}$ are complementary error functions of the endpoint separations (\Cref{sec:bm-example}).
+Differentiating the Pfaffian empty-interval formula and taking the zero-length limit recovers the Tribe--Zaboronski Pfaffian point process (\Cref{sec:pfaffian}), the continuous analogue of the discrete kernel above.